AmrMekkawy/cheat-sheets/git-cheatsheet.md

 git checkout <branch_name>
 ```

+Note that the `<branch_name>` could looks like this: `remotes/origin/beta` for example.
+You should write the full name in the command to be like this (for example): `git checkout remotes/origin/beta`.
+You may need to run this command after that: `git checkout -b beta` if the branch name is `beta`.

 And you can repeat this command `git checkout <branch_name>` to show that branch locally.

 More info, [check this answer](https://stackoverflow.com/questions/67699/how-to-clone-all-remote-branches-in-git/27020944#27020944).